Adam Carter: Role in Spooks

-In the first episode of the seventh series, Adam works with officer Lucas North (Richard Armitage), newly returned from imprisonment in Russia, to rescue a kidnapped British soldier in London.
-Also, it is revealed that he did not kill Jo and is looking after her following her ordeal with the Redbacks.
-Harry Pearce comments that "[Adam] is the only person she trusts."
-Later, Adam discovers that an Al-Qaeda operative has positioned a car bomb to explode at a Remembrance Sunday ceremony.
-Adam is able to drive the car to an unpopulated zone, but it explodes just as he exits the car, killing him.
-It is later revealed that FSB head-of-operations in London, Arkady Kachimov, withheld his knowledge of the bomb plot.
-Harry Pearce kills him in revenge.
-Ros Myers succeeds Adam as section chief, and Jo Portman returns to honour his memory.

 Conceptual history

 The producers were aware that Matthew Macfadyen would leave the series after playing Tom Quinn for two years, and they did not know whether he would return for the first two episodes.
 An eight- to nine-member team came up with the new character of Adam Carter.
 They wanted Adam to have a different dynamic than Tom; the producers set up a girlfriend/boyfriend storyline in the first series – with Adam, they wanted him to have a wife (Fiona Carter) who works in the Security Service, since married couples working in that environment are common.
 They wanted Adam to be more animated and energetic than Tom.
 Writer Howard Brenton wanted him to have an MI6 background, and have something awful happen to him in the past.
 Brenton invented the backstory of Syria early on into the third series, which he wanted to revisit in the fourth series.

 Early on in the development process, the producers wanted to cast a "brilliant actor" with a strong screen presence.
 They discussed casting Rupert Penry-Jones for the role of Adam Carter early in the process, though it took months to finally decide to cast him.
 Though Penry-Jones was aware of Spooks and its success, he had never seen any episodes.
 To be interested in the role, he spent a weekend catching up on the entire first and second series.
 He did not take long to decide, since his last leading role was four years previously, in 2000 in the Channel 4 drama North Square.
 Adam was originally meant to be older, and more "street."
 When he found acting "street" was too difficult, Penry-Jones acted more like himself.
 He had to audition three times before the producers included him, four months before filming commenced.